siapool/p2pool/README.md

 This left the option of implementing siapool as a siad module or vice versa, namely importing siad and launching the modules we require ourselves.
 The second option has been chosen to limit the impact on the sia project itself and to leave the pool landscape for sia mining open.

 An additional benefit of embedding the necessary siad functionality is that there is only a single binary, there is no need to run a separate siad and to configure the pool and siad to work together.

+## How to

+* **How to check the state of the embedded siad (synchronization, peers, ...)?**

+  The embedded siad's api is exposed on `localhost:9980`, the same as a normal siad.
+This means you can use the normal siac commandline utility to talk to it.
+Only the consensus, transactionpool and gateway modules are loaded so wallet operations will not work.